A History of Solar Activity over Millennia: Solar Activity: Concept and Observations

 Such phenomenological or basic principles models, while succeeding in reproducing (to some extent) the observed features of solar-activity variability, do not provide insight into the nature of regular and random components of solar variability.
 In this sense efforts to understand the nature of randomness in sunspot activity in the framework of dynamo theory are more advanced.
-Corresponding theoretical dynamo models have been developed \citep[see reviews by][]{ossendrijver03, charbonneau05}, which include stochastic processes \citep[e.g.,]{weiss84, feynman90, schmaltz91, moss92, brooke94, lawrence95, schmitt96, charbonneau00}.
-For example, \citet{feynman90} suggest that the transition from a regular to a chaotic dynamo passes through bifurcation. \citet{charbonneau00} studied stochastic fluctuations in a Babcock-Leighton dynamo model and succeeded in the qualitative reproduction of the anti-correlation between cycle amplitude and length (Waldmeier rule).
+Corresponding theoretical dynamo models have been developed \citep[see reviews by][]{ossendrijver03, charbonneau10}, which include stochastic processes \citep[e.g.,][]{weiss84, feynman90, schmaltz91, moss92, hoyng93, brooke94, lawrence95, schmitt96, charbonneau00, brandenburg02}.
+For example, \citet{feynman90} suggest that the transition from a regular to a chaotic dynamo passes through bifurcation. \citet{charbonneau00} studied stochastic fluctuations in a Babcock--Leighton dynamo model and succeeded in the qualitative reproduction of the anti-correlation between cycle amplitude and length (Waldmeier rule).
 Their model also predicts a phase-lock of the Schwabe cycle, i.e., that the 11-year cycle is an internal ``clock'' of the sun.
+Most often the idea of fluctuations is related to the $\alpha$-effect, which is the result of the electromotive force averaged over turbulent vortices, and thus can contain a fluctuating contribution \citep[e.g.,][]{hoyng93, ossendrijver96, brandenburg08, moss08}.
 Note that a significant fluctuating component (with the amplitude more than 100\% of the regular component) is essential in all these model.